ethicalabs-ai/completionist/README.md

 - Defines a system prompt to prepend to each user prompt.
 - Store the resulting dataset in `generated_dataset.parquet` locally.

-Hugging Face inference endpoints are supported as well, but please remember to use `tgi` as model name:
+Hugging Face inference endpoints are supported as well, but please remember to use `tgi` as model name for TGI endpoints:

 ```
-uv run python3 -m completionist \
+uv run python3 -m completionist complete \
   --api-url https://xxxxxxxxxxxxxxx.us-east-1.aws.endpoints.huggingface.cloud/v1/chat/completions \
   --dataset-name mrs83/kurtis_mental_health \
   --prompt-input-field Context \